The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 The Spark is about half the price of the Mavic (although with the Fly More Combo only about 30-40% difference).

 So, if you are unsure about getting a drone, paying less is a great idea.
-You just need to have a think about what you will be doing with it and if you really intend or have the opportunity to use it for great aerial videos (vacations, local parks etc).
+You just need to have a think about what you will be doing with it and if you really intend to get serious about it or have the opportunity to use it for great aerial videos (vacations, local parks etc).

-First time recreational flyers who just want to buy their first drone should go for the Spark.
-It has all the functions, camera and power you need to do almost anything you could imagine with a drone.
+First-time recreational flyers who just want to buy their first drone should go for the Spark

 If you plan to get more serious, or need more functionality with the camera and drone, the Mavic Pro is a great entry point.
 I find it is also easier to pack, because it collapses and fits into more places without a special case.